ou-ais/ou-ais.github.io/_pages/about.md

 Work experience
 ------
-* From 2018 to 2019, he has worked at Nanjing Sharp Electronics Co.
+* From 2018 to 2019, Ying has worked at Nanjing Sharp Electronics Co.

 Publication
 ------
+Under construction.